 Creating and storing ISO backups of your important software installation discs, and even operating system setup discs, is a smart plan.
 Compliment that with an unlimited online backup service and you have a near bulletproof disc backup strategy.

 ISO images are great because they're self contained, perfect representations of the data on a disc.
 Being single files, they're easier to store and organize than simple copies of the folders and files on a disc would be.

 Windows doesn't have a built-in way of creating ISO image files so you'll need to download a program to do it for you.
 Luckily there are several free tools available that make creating ISO images a really easy task.

 Time Required: Creating an ISO image file from a CD, DVD, or BD could take anywhere from a few minutes to over a hour, depending on the size of the disc and the speed of your computer

-Important: There are "Home" and "Professional" versions of BurnAware that are not free.
+Note: There are also "Premium" and "Professional" versions of BurnAware that are not free.
 However, the "Free" version is fully capable of creating ISO images from your discs, which is the aim of this tutorial.